 The nature of music education in secondary schools in England is that it is taught and learned as a generalist subject.
-This means that specific and detailed musical learning does not take place using a single instrument, as is the case in some jurisdictions; instead musical learning is divided by the National Curriculum into three principle, but inter-related components, namely composing, listening, and performing, and music is taught through and using these.
+This means that specific and detailed musical learning does not take place using a single instrument, as is the case in some jurisdictions; instead musical learning is divided by the National Curriculum into three principle but interrelated components, namely composing, listening, and performing, and music is taught through and using these.
 There are some important distinctions to make regarding how these terminologies are used and understood, both from policy and practice perspectives.
 Composing normally causes the most concern from an international perspective.
-What composing is not is systemic staff notation-based written exercises, instead it is viewed as creating ideas directly into sounds, using classroom instruments, and realised directly into performance.
-What this means is that The intentionality of National Curriculum music is that it is a musical education for all.
+What composing is not is systemic staff notation-based written exercises, instead it is viewed as creating ideas directly into sounds, using classroom instruments, and realized directly into performance.
+This suggests the intent of National Curriculum music is that it be a musical education for all.
 The aims are expressed thus:

 The national curriculum for music aims to ensure that all pupils: